-A wired Ethernet connection and Wifi extender both are awesome for getting an internet connection wherever you want.
+A wired Ethernet and a Wifi extender are awesome for getting an internet connection wherever you want.

 Wifi Extender is an excellent method to extend or boost the internet connection to your desired place or a place far from your central Wifi.

-But, with an unstable connection, you may think, Is Ethernet Cable better than a Wifi Extender?
+But, with an unstable connection, you may think, Is Ethernet Cable better than Wifi Extender?

 The answer is YES!
 A wired Ethernet connection is far better than wifi frequency.
 Ethernet cable can provide a stable internet connection to your desired place.
-Wifi can often lose its connection due to many reasons, but Ethernet is not that unstable.
+Wifi can often lose its connection for many reasons, but Ethernet is not that unstable.

 So with an ethernet cable, you can reach your desired place and run the internet smoothly, but ensure it should be within a 90meters area.

-There are a bunch of benefits of using Ethernet over Wifi extender.
-So here I’ve listed a few advantages of switching to an Ethernet cable from Wifi extender.
+There are a bunch of benefits to using Ethernet over Wifi extender.
+So here I’ve listed a few advantages of switching to an Ethernet cable from a Wifi extender.

 # Stable Connection